-Special interest talks in 2017
+Special interest talks in 2018

 Daytime talks start at 10am and finish around 12:30pm.
 They start with a relaxed talk before you are guided on a walking tour of highlights of our collection link to the subject.
 For the evening tour you start at 7pm and are toured over both floors of the Manor, finishing around 8:30pm.

-Saturday 25th March: Women Artists of the Pre-Raphaelites
+Saturday 19 May: Women Artists of the Pre-Raphaelites

-Thursday 14th of September: The Pre-Raphaelites; Sex, Drugs and Poetry (evening tour)
+Friday 15 June: The Pre-Raphaelites; Sex, Drugs and Poetry (evening tour)

-This one is strictly for over 18's and not for the easily offended as Helen lifts the lid on the dirty goings on of the Pre-Raphaelites - a group famous for getting far too close to their models.
+This one is strictly for over 18's and not for the easily offended, as Helen lifts the lid on the dirty goings on of the Pre-Raphaelites - a group famous for getting far too close to their models.